 - Waited for two to three working days for the switch to take effect.

 While my month-on-month energy usage fluctuates, monitoring my energy usage in real time through my provider’s app indicates that I’ve already saved at least $200.
-And I haven’t adjusted my cooling habits for the sweltering spring heat.
+And I haven’t adjusted my cooling habits for the sweltering spring heat in Brisbane.

-However, switching to your provider’s best offer is a gateway to potentially bigger savings..
-The next steps, such as understanding your energy usage and choosing a plan with a tariff that complements it require a deeper understanding of the energy market.
+However, switching to your provider’s best offer is a gateway to potentially bigger savings.
+The next steps, such as understanding your energy usage and choosing a plan with a tariff that complements it require a bit more research.

-Canstar’s energy comparison platform can help you compare energy plans offered at your postcode from over 20 providers.
-Our job is to demystify the energy market and simplify the process of switching from one plan/provider to the next.
+Canstar’s energy comparison platform can help you compare energy plans offered at your postcode from a range of providers.
+Our job is to demystify the energy market and simplify the process of switching from one plan/provider to another.

-But if you’re new to all of this, don’t let the fear of the entire energy market paralyse you.
-All it takes is a phone call or a few swipes on your phone screen to put hundreds back into your pocket.
+If you’re new to all of this, don’t let the fear of the energy market paralyse you.
+All it takes is a phone call or a few swipes on your phone screen to potentially put hundreds back into your pocket.

 Still not sure where to start?
-Find more info below.
+Find more info here.